 Proverbs - Proverbs 20 verse 1 today reminds me of the need for and success of modern day Alcoholics Anonymous - "Wine produces mockers; liquor leads to brawls.
 Whoever is led astray by drink cannot be wise."
 I don't have personal experience with AA, but have heard very good things about it from several friends.
 I do love the AA Serenity Prayer - I think this prayer is a great prayer for all of us - "God grant us the serenity to accept the things we cannot change, courage to change the things we can, and wisdom to know the difference."
 Amen.

 While I'm on the subject of alcohol, since the Bible brought it up and all :), mind if I go on a bit of a tangent on this subject?
 Thanks. :) I would be very interested to hear others views / experiences with alcohol in their lives in the Comments below.
 (I know that some of our denominations have very different views on alcohol.)
 I'll share with you here that I struggled with alcohol abuse big time in my teens and early 20's.
 Certainly this Proverb was true in my case - wine produced a mocker out of me.
 Liquor led to brawls - oftentimes more psychological brawls than physical.
 And certainly I don't think I had the ability to be wise back in the days when I was led astray by excessive drink.
 Very frankly, I nearly drank myself to death the night before I graduated college.
 Alcohol poisoning / a black out got a hold of me that night.
 I'll spare you all the details, other than to say that after my near-death experience with alcohol, I knew I had a decision to make.
 Keep going the way I was going and I would die.
 Or go another direction.
 I didn't quite know what that other direction was or would look like, but I knew I had to go in the other direction away from alcohol / the party life.
 And thankfully God led me to Him.
 It took me 6 years of searching from the night I almost drank myself to death to the night when I accepted Jesus as my Savior, but it was the most important journey to undertake in my life.
 (The journey to Jesus is the most important journey in all of our lives...)
 So, yes, alcohol can be a dangerous thing, to say the least.
 I do know many Christians who do not / never have really struggled with it.
 I don't fault anyone for drinking in moderation.
-(These days I do have a drink in social settings very infrequently.)
+(These days I don't drink anymore - gave it up when I became a father.)
 I just know that many people reading this blog likely struggle with or know someone who struggles with alcohol.
 All I know is that if alcohol is something that you are "allergic" to, stay away from it.
 Don't touch it.
 Get into AA if tomorrow if you need to. (please... do it if you need to...)
 Let each of us never forget this Proverb 20:1 - "Wine produces mockers; liquor leads to brawls.
 Whoever is led astray by drink cannot be wise."